A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Introduction and main results

 The rest of our paper is organized as follows.
-For ease of reference, we quote the several preliminary results in Section 2, including the particular version of Kuo condensation employed in our proofs.
+For ease of reference, we quote several preliminary results in Section 2, including the particular version of Kuo condensation employed in our proofs.
 In order to apply Kuo condensation to our $Q$-type regions, we consider several simple weight assignments on the lozenges of the regions in Section 3.
-Section 4 generalizes a related work of Ciucu and Krattenthaler in \cite[Theorem 3.1]{CK} by $q$-enumerating lozenge tilings of a \emph{magnet bar region} (the $b=c=0$ specialization of a $Q$-type region).
+Section 4 is devoted to two generalizations of related work of Ciucu and Krattenthaler in \cite[Theorem 3.1]{CK} about the \emph{magnet bar region} (the $b=c=0$ specialization of a $Q$-type region).
 Finally, we prove Theorem \ref{qmain} in Section 5.